Large AI Model-Based Semantic Communications: Open Issues and Future Directions

-The implementation of large AI models in SC systems requires a significantly higher level of energy compared to traditional methods.
-This increased energy consumption raises environmental concerns and presents accessibility challenges for mobile and IoT devices.
-Consequently, striking a balance between computational demands and energy constraints is of critical importance.
-To tackle these issues, research and development initiatives should prioritize model optimization, resource scheduling, data compression, and lightweight learning methods.
+The implementation of LAMs in SC systems requires a significant level of energy consumption compared with traditional methods.
+It raises environmental concerns and presents accessibility challenges for mobile and edge devices.
+As a result, striking a balance between computational demands and energy constraints is of critical importance.
+In the future, further exploration of compression techniques such as sparse attention, quantization, and distillation may be necessary, as they could provide potential means for reducing the model size and energy consumption for mobile/edge devices.